astarivi/Kaizoyu/app/README.md

 Note: Releases of type `Debug` cannot (and shouldn't) use the in-app updater.

+## Flavors

+There are two flavors available:

+- `Mainline` package id is `com.astarivi.kaizoyu` when using this flavor.
+- `Fdroid` package id is `ovh.kaizoyu.app` when using this flavor.

 ## Project contents

 The source code is categorized in sections, detailed here: